RaffaChiaverini/KeyFeaturesLab.github.io/_posts/2025-06-23-SecCopThreatIntelligenceAnalysis.md

 ## Cost optimization

 If you're interested in minimizing the cost of Security Copilot prompts, I recommend reading a detailed article by my colleague Stefano Pescosolido, linked in the references section below.
 His work provides a comprehensive look into best practices for managing SCU (Security Compute Unit) consumption.
-One of the most effective cost-saving techniques involves **explicitly defining the System Capability** to be used within the prompt when calling Security Copilot.
+One of the most effective cost-saving techniques involves **the explicit invocation of Security Copilot's Direct Skill** to be used within the prompt.
 By doing so, the model can bypass its internal capability selection process, thereby reducing the computational overhead required to understand and route the request.
 This direct approach results in a more efficient use of resources.

 However, in the context of the Logic App workflow described in this article, I intentionally opted to submit an **open-ended prompt** to Security Copilot.
 While this may result in slightly higher SCU usage, it consistently produced **more comprehensive and accurate analyses of the extracted content.** Importantly, even with this approach, SCU consumption remained well within reasonable and sustainable limits.
 Ultimately, this trade-off between precision and performance versus strict cost minimization should be evaluated based on your specific operational needs and the complexity of your use case.